-Jesse Krimes is a Philadelphia-based artist whose work explores how contemporary media shapes or reinforces societal mechanisms of power and control.
-While serving a six-year prison sentence, he produced numerous bodies of work, established prison art programs, and worked collaboratively with his peers.
-After Krimes’s release in 2014, he co-founded Right of Return USA in partnership with the Soze agency, the first national fellowship dedicated to supporting formerly incarcerated artists.
-His work has been exhibited at the Palais de Tokyo, International Red Cross Museum, Zimmerli Museum, Aperture Gallery, and he has upcoming shows at MoMA PS1 and the Philadelphia Museum of Art in 2020.
+Jesse Krimes is a Philadelphia-based artist and curator whose work explores how contemporary media shapes or reinforces societal mechanisms of power and control, with a particular focus on criminal and racial justice.
+While serving a six-year prison sentence, he produced and smuggled out numerous bodies of work, established prison art programs, and formed artist collectives.
+After his release in 2014, he co-founded Right of Return USA, the first national fellowship dedicated to supporting formerly incarcerated artists.
+Krimes’ work has been exhibited at venues including Palais de Tokyo, MoMA PS1, Philadelphia Museum of Art, International Red Cross Museum, Zimmerli Museum, and Aperture Gallery.
 He has received public commissions from Amnesty International, Mural Arts Philadelphia, and Eastern State Penitentiary.
-Krimes was awarded fellowships from the Robert Rauschenberg Foundation “Artist as Activist,” the Independence Foundation, and the Art For Justice Fund.
+His curatorial practice is focused on elevating other system-impacted artists, and he also successfully led a class-action lawsuit against JPMorgan Chase for charging formerly incarcerated people predatory fees after their release from federal prison.
+Krimes was awarded fellowships from the John Simon Guggenheim Memorial Foundation, Art for Justice Fund, Robert Rauschenberg Foundation, Independence Foundation, Vermont Studio Center, and Captiva.
 His work is a part of the Agnes Gund Collection and he is represented by Malin Gallery in New York.
-In addition to his independent practice, he co-curated HBO’s O.G. exhibition featuring formerly incarcerated artists and successfully led a class-action lawsuit against JPMorgan Chase for their predatory practice of charging people released from federal prison exorbitant fees.

 Photo: Joe Frantz

 Mass Incarceration Quilt